OlgaPodolska/surfs_up/README.md

 ![img2.png](/images/img2.png)

-* The average temperature is around of 70 farenheit.
+* The average temperature is 71-75 farenheit.
 * Both June and December showed similar min/max and average temperatures.
 * We can safely assume that the temperature does not have dramatic fluctuations through the year.